daemon-labs-io/github-actions-aws-lambda/README.md

 ```

 > [!TIP]
-> The `paths:` filter means the workflow only runs when files in `lambda/**` change.
+> The `paths:` filter means the workflow only runs when files in `.github/**` or `lambda/**` change.
 This saves CI minutes by skipping runs when only README or other files are modified!

 Scroll down and click **"Commit new file"**, then leave the default commit message and click **"Commit new file"** again.